GeoMop/Genie/doc/documentation.md

 ## Inversion parameters

+**minResistivity, maxResistivity** - Minimal resp. maximal value of resistivity allowed in model.
 **lambda** - Float, global regularization parameter.
 Higher values leads to smoother result, lower values to overfitting.
 Default value is 20.
 **robustData** - Boolean, if set to 1, the [L1 minimization scheme](https://library.seg.org/doi/abs/10.1190/1.1440378) is used.
 Can be benefitial in the case of significant outliers in the data, but not used by defalut as it may cause deteriorated resolution.
 Default value 0 use L2 scheme assuming Gaussian error of the input data.
 **zWeight** Float, anisotropic regularization parameter.
 Default value 1 prescribes an isometric regularization.
 For the values less then 1 the regularization in the vertical direction (Z-axis) is